 To water lawns and new grass seed, you have two options to choose from:

 So, which option is right for you?
 Well, the answer depends on several factors, but remember we’re talking about watering new grass seed, which requires frequent watering until the seeds settle in.

 Hand watering may seem easy, where you grab a hose and pour water on new grass seeds, right?
-But, lots of grass seeds owe their slow, dry death owing to this philosophy.
+But, lots of grass seeds owe their slow, dry death to this philosophy.

-Most people know how to hand water a lawn, but very few know how to water new grass seed and existing lawns effectively.
+Most people know how to hand water a lawn, but very few know how to water new grass seeds and existing lawns effectively.
 With regards to new grass seeds, you can’t just splash some water on them or call it good after a little drizzle.

 Like I said before, you need to water, again and again, which many people just don’t have the time for!
-Hand-watering requires your full attention, and knowledge about how much water to provide for new grass seeds in all stages of growth.
+Hand-watering requires your full attention and knowledge about how much water to provide for new grass seeds in all stages of growth.

 While hand watering is a great way to stay in tune with your lawn, there’s a lot of trial and error with this method.

 One of the greatest benefits of installing a sprinkler system to grow a lawn from scratch is that it is incredibly convenient.